brunomontezano/bali/README.md

 chmod +x autolayout.py
 ```

+### Create a .xinitrc

-Now that we have the script executable, and i3ipc installed via pip, kind of the python package manager, and we already have on my config this script autostarting when we start i3-gaps, it's pretty much done.
+Now that we have our vim plugins working, the layout script executable, and i3ipc installed via pip, kind of the python package manager, and we already have on my i3 configuration file this script autostarting when we start i3-gaps, it's pretty much done.
 Let's just go into our home folder and create a .xinitrc file to Xorg know what to do when we call it.

 ```sh
 cd ~